Priyank1504/Passport_Inc_/README.md

 Android Mobile application efficient in creating amazing users' profiles.
 The user can __create__ a well-looking profile, can __sort different profiles__ in the way they want to, can __update hobbies__ , __background color__, and can __delete__ the profile.
 They need to provide __profile image, age, hobbies, name, and they all set to rock !!!__

 - Male Profiles are usually Green
-- Girls are in usually blue
+- Female are in usually blue

 User always has the option to change from the Profile View.
 The app UI is designed via Material Design Guidelines and dependencies libraries such as: